geekfreak123/geekfreak123/README.md

 ## 👨‍💻 Full Stack Web Developer

 Welcome to my GitHub!
-I'm a seasoned Full Stack Web Developer with a unique background in Civil Engineering.
-Leveraging my engineering expertise, I've transitioned seamlessly into the world of web development, bringing a distinctive blend of adaptability, technical acumen, and design finesse to every project.
+I'm an aspiring full stack web developer.
+I bring a distinctive blend of adaptability, technical acumen, and design finesse to every project.

 ### 💻 Tech Stack
 Proficient in: